koderjoker/gsoc-internetarchive-2019/README.md

 We decided to first work towards equalising all cards heights, then followed by replacing our information messages with badges and solving colour contrast issues in our colour palette.
 I presented the latest version of the prototypes in our biweekly user experience forum and kept adding on small tasks, reiterated on and redesigned the tiles multiple times based on continuous review and feedback for until the final prototypes were confirmed and approved.

-Final prototypes for height standarisation and re designing the information overlay can be found <a href="https://github.com/internetarchive/iaux/issues/195#issue-456375923">here</a> and <a href="https://github.com/internetarchive/iaux/issues/196#issuecomment-514803299">here</a>!
+Final prototypes for height standarisation and redesigning the information overlay can be found <a href="https://github.com/internetarchive/iaux/issues/195#issue-456375923">here</a> and <a href="https://github.com/internetarchive/iaux/issues/196#issuecomment-514803299">here</a>!

 Master issue